vin-spiegel/lua-style-guide/README.md

       -- @param repo_url string URL or pathname for the repository.
       -- @param lua_version string Lua version in "5.x" format, defaults to installed version.
-      -- @return table or (nil, string, [string]) A table representing the manifest, -- or nil followed by an error message and an optional error code. function manif.load_manifest(repo_url, lua_version)
+      -- @return table or (nil, string, [string]) A table representing the manifest, -- or nil followed by an error message and an optional error 코드. function manif.load_manifest(repo_url, lua_version)
-         -- code
+         -- 코드
       end
       ```